 atchadwick.net Listed by incransom Ransomware Group

 On January 4, 2026, mechanical contracting firm A.T.
 Chadwick appeared on the leak site of the incransom ransomware group.
-The company, which employs roughly 500 people and generates $159.1 million in annual revenue, had internal files exfiltrated during a ransomware attack.
+The company, which employs roughly 500 people and generates $159.1 million in annual revenue, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that customer, employee, and vendor records may have been among the stolen data, although the exact number of affected individuals remains unknown.

-Confirmed Details of the Breach
+Reported Details of the Breach

 A.T.
 Chadwick, founded in 1966 and based in Bensalem, Pennsylvania, provides plumbing, heating, air-conditioning, refrigeration, process piping, and field management services.
-The incransom group posted evidence of the intrusion on its dark-web leak site, confirming that it had successfully exfiltrated internal company files.
+The incransom group posted evidence of the intrusion on its dark-web leak site, claiming that it had successfully exfiltrated internal company files.
 Available reporting describes the data as sensitive business documents rather than a simple credential dump, increasing the risk that personal information tied to employees, clients, and partners was taken.
 No ransom payment deadline has been publicly disclosed in the initial posting.

 Why This Matters for You and Your Family